Athens State Courtyard

 At Athens State University, we know what it means for you to return to school in this season of life.
 As one of the few upper-division universities in the country, we’re focused on helping adult students finish what they have started.

-We appreciate the challenges you face and strive to provide the flexibility, affordability, and quality education essential for your success through our Adult Degree Program.
+We appreciate the challenges you face and strive to provide the flexibility, affordability, and quality education essential for your success through our Adult Learner Services Office.
 Part of what this means is working creatively to give you all the credit you deserve for your work and life experiences.

 Want to see what’s possible?
 Try our quick online calculator today and see what credits you may qualify for at Athens State.